 The procedure itself is straight forward.
 On arrival at the clinic your dog is given a ‘pre-med’ consisting of a sedative and two forms of pain killer, one of which also has a sedative affect.
 During surgery a further pain killer is given.
 The incision is usually repaired with stitches under the skin (to reduce an interest in licking) and medical ‘superglue’ is added.
 A light dressing is then applied to cover the area and further reduce the risk of licking.
 She goes home later that day, together with non-steriod anti-inflammatory tablets or drops (pain killer) to give for several more days.
 Most dogs want to return to normal activity within three days but, of course, your dog should be restricted to lead exercise for a week after surgery.

 ‘Keyhole’ or ‘laparoscopic’ or ‘minimally invasive surgery’ is the normal for many human procedures (such as appendectomies or gall bladder removal) and is a procedure of choice for operations such as liver biopsy in dogs.
-However, because dogs don’t have interfering belly buttons, a canine ovariectomy can be carried out and spay them using the single incision midline approach.
+Dr Elise Robertson is one of the country’s most experienced laparoscopic surgeons, uses the most advanced laparoscope available and provides and does lap spays in a dedicated op room at the clinic.

-If you have any questions about any of these procedures please telephone the clinic and speak with one of the nurses.
+If you have any questions please telephone the clinic and book an appointment with one of our GP vets to discuss your family’s specific circumstances.